micheleangioni/sls-node-ts/readme.md

 ## Env variables

- - NODE_ENV : Set the environment name
+ - NODE_ENV : Set the environment name, not used in the code
+ - ENV : Set manually the environment name, this is the variable used thoughout the code and set via serverless CLI
  - MONGO_URI : Set the complete MongoDB connection string

 ## Deployment